rust-lang/rustc-dev-guide/src/getting-started.md

 [z]: https://rust-lang.zulipchat.com/#narrow/stream/131828-t-compiler

-**Please ask questions!** A lot of people report feeling that they are "wasting expert time", but nobody on `t-compiler` feels this way.
+**Please ask questions!** A lot of people report feeling that they are "wasting expert time", but nobody in `t-compiler` feels this way.
 Contributors are important to us.

-Also, if you feel comfortable, prefer public topics, as this means others can see the questions and answers, and perhaps even integrate them back into this guide :)
+Also, if you feel comfortable, prefer public topics, as this means others can see the questions and answers and perhaps even integrate them back into this guide :)

 ### Experts